mckennapsean/dissertation/content/06-security.md

 Hacks like these are becoming increasingly prevalent and sophisticated, making the maintenance of a safe and secure computer network challenging, yet critical.
-Maintaining security on these computer networks is extremely challenging, particularly due to the scale of the data as well as the constantly evolving nature of cyber security attacks [@Erbacher2010a; @Best2014].
-Often, these attacks require a human interpretation in order to uncover, stop, and recover from these attacks [@DAmico2008].
+Maintaining security on these computer networks is tricky, particularly due to the scale of the data as well as the constantly evolving nature of cyber security attacks [@Erbacher2010a; @Best2014].
+Often, these attacks require a human interpretation in order to uncover, stop, and recover from them [@DAmico2008].
 Network analysts struggle with a very data-intensive task where it is easy to make mistakes, errors, and miscalculations [@Erbacher2010a].
 Visualization is one way for analysts to both explore and present this large data space, but analysts have been known to be hesitant about trusting visualizations for their own workflows [@Fink2009].

-In this chapter we describe a design study focusing on the domain of cyber security, where we worked with two dozen different cyber security experts over the span of two years with the goal of improving how analysts discover and present interesting anomalies and patterns within computer network data.
+In this chapter, we describe a design study focusing on the domain of cyber security, where we worked with two dozen different cyber security experts over the span of two years with the goal of improving how analysts discover and present interesting anomalies and patterns within computer network data.
 To the